-In the case of a non UE detectable emergency call, upon reception of indication from the network, the UE shall handle the call as an emergency session.
+In the case of a non UE detectable emergency call, upon reception of indication from the network, the UE shall handle the call as described in clause 7.1.2.

 NOTE 4: If the indication was received in a rejection message the UE performs appropriate emergency error handling procedures.